-Mr. Baier advised that the District will hold Advanced Wastewater Workshops on Monday, January 14, 2019 from 10:00 a.m. until noon at Rohan Recreation Center and on Thursday, January 17, 2019 from 10:00 a.m. until noon at Savannah Recreation Center.
-These workshops will provide residents with an overview of the Districts' treatment of effluent wastewater within The Villages.
+Mr. Baier advised that the District conducted Advanced Wastewater Workshops on Monday, workshops provided the residents with an overview of the Districts' treatment of effluent wastewater within The Villages.

-Mr. Baier stated that on January 5, 2019 an article was printed in the Daily Sun which announced that RCLCO Real Estate, one of the nation's leading advisory and consulting firms, rated The Villages as the number one master planned community.
+January 14, 2019 at Rohan Recreation Center and this morning at Savannah Recreation Center.
+The that RCLCO Real Estate, one of the nation's leading advisory and consulting firms, rated The Villages as the number one master planned community.
 The article reviewed the benefits of a master planned community.